 This page contains a variety of links related to disability and visual impairment that you may find useful.
 They are divided into headings if that helps you jump through the page.
-Please also check out my other links pages dedicated to bloggers I follow and assistive technology.
+Please also check out my other links pages dedicated to bloggers I follow, assistive technology and London.

 Other bloggers have also posted their own lists, such as Holly’s resources for blind and visually impaired people.
 Please do check them out, as they will contain resources and links that I haven’t mentioned here.
 It’s also thanks to them that I was inspired to do my own list in the first place. 🙂